 - e-tron Sportback 55 First Edition: $169,650

-There are currently seven Audi E-Tron dealers including Alto Artarmon, Perth, Sydney, Townsville, Richmond, Doncaster, and Solitaire, but buyers can also order their cars online.
+There are currently eight Audi E-Tron dealers including Alto Artarmon, Perth, Sydney, Townsville, Richmond, Doncaster, Canberra and Solitaire, but buyers can also order their cars online.

 The comparison with Audi’s own Q7 demonstrates the fact early adopters will pay more for their electrified SUV.
 Prices for the internal-combustion Q7 start at $101,900 before on-roads and climb to $161,500 before on-roads for the twin-turbo SQ7 TDI.

 The Mercedes-Benz EQC can be ordered now with stock arriving late October and starts from $137,900 before on-roads for the EQC400 with 300kW of power and 760Nm of torque.
 It claims a 0-100km/h sprint time of 4.7 seconds and a range of around 430km.

 Tesla has the Model X which kicks off from $165,712 for the Long Range, which makes 311kW of power and 660Nm of torque.

 It accelerates from 0-100km/h in 4.6 seconds, with an NEDC range of 580km.
 The top-spec Performance variant starts from $185,212 before on-road costs and can go from standstill to 100km/h in a staggering 2.8 seconds.

 What do you get?